-1. Authorization Controls: Such systems must require a user ID and password for access, and be restricted based on an individual’s job responsibilities.
+- Authorization Controls: Such systems must require a user ID and password for access and must be two-factored enabled.
+WSU uses Duo for 2-Factor authentication and access will be restricted based on an individual’s job responsibilities and provisioning state.

-2. Network Security Controls: Such systems must be protected by a host or network firewall and comply with PPM 10-3 Network Security / Firewall Policy.
+- Network Security Controls: All transmission of Sensitive Information via the Internet must be through a properly secured connection point to ensure the network is protected.
+Such systems must be protected by a host or network firewall and comply with PPM 10-3 Network Security / Firewall Policy.
 Colleges or departments should contact the University’s IT Service Desk at 626-7777 to request firewall service if needed.

-3. Audit Controls: All attempts to access such a system must be recorded.
+- Audit Controls: All attempts to access such a system must be recorded.
 Identified failed logon attempts and other information that indicate unauthorized attempts to access sensitive information must be recorded and reported to College or Division Data Security Steward.
-Logs should be retained for a period of 90 days.
-(Security goal in progress)

 The following are also required to protect sensitive information: